Siege of Algeciras (1342–1344): Opening moves: August–October 1342

 From 3 August 1342, after the main camp had been established, the king of Castile commanded the Royal Engineers to study the places where troops were to be positioned.
 The main aim was to prevent the departure of troops from the city and the entry of reinforcements from the Tarifa and Gibraltar roads.
 Algeciras was to fall from hunger rather than by force of arms.

 There followed a period of skirmishing between the two armies.
 One day as dawn broke a force of three hundred cavalry and a thousand foot sallied out from Algeciras towards a section of the siege lines occupied by the Master of Santiago, Juan Alonso Pérez de Guzmán, Pero Ponce de León, and the Seville contingent.
 While the Christians prepared to meet this attack, a visiting German count accompanied by six fellow countrymen rode forward without waiting for the others.
-Seeing the Moors fall back, the foreigners charged in pursuit and, falling for the Moorish stratagem, the handful of knights was almost overwhelmed as the retreating defenders counterattacked.
+Seeing the Moors fall back, the foreigners charged in pursuit,ignorant of the Moorish stratagem.
+They were caught when the retreating defenders suddenly counter attacked and the handful of knights were soon fighting for their lives.
 The count was killed and his companions were only saved by the arrival of their Spanish allies who drove the Moors back into the city, under a hail of arrows from the ramparts.
 After the king had seen the damage that could be done, in the next few days he had a trench dug around the Villa Vieja from the Río de la Miel to the sea to prevent attacks from the city.
 Shelters were built next to the trenches and soldiers were posted at regular intervals to stand guard at night.
 The king moved his headquarters closer to the city and sent several of his men to conquer the Cartagena Tower in the city of Carteia, from where they could observe the movements of the Marinids of Gibraltar.

 With war between Peter IV of Aragon and the Kingdom of Majorca imminent, the Aragonese fleet left the siege in September 1342.
 Siege engines were sent to a position near the northwest gate of the city, where two great towers prevented attack and protected the defenders.
 During construction of these machines, several of the defenders attacked from the Puerta de Xerez to prevent placement of the engines.